Felicja Blumental

 Felicja Blumental (28 December 1908 – 31 December 1991) was a Polish pianist and composer.
 "She was one of the relatively few women born in the first quarter of the twentieth century to have achieved an important career as a concert pianist."

 Early life

 Felicja Blumental was born in Warsaw, Poland, into a Jewish musical family, daughter of a violinist.
 She began piano lessons at the age of five, and made her debut at the age of ten.
 She studied at the National Conservatory in Warsaw, taking piano lessons from Zbigniew Drzewiecki (who founded the International Frederick Chopin Piano Competition) and composition lessons from the composer Karol Szymanowski.
 She later studied privately in Switzerland with Józef Turczyński, a noted Chopin interpreter and scholar.

 Personal life

-In 1938, she and her husband Markus Mizne moved first to Nice, then to Brazil to escape the growing anti-semitism in Europe.
+In 1938, she and her husband Markus Mizne moved first to Nice, then to Brazil to escape the growing antisemitism in Europe.
 She became a Brazilian citizen, and for the rest of her life championed the music and composers of her adopted country.
 Her subsequent career saw her settling in Milan in 1962, then in 1973 in London.